PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint element

 minimize( # minimizing the traveled distance Sum(d) ) \end{python}\end{boxpy}

-The variant 3 of \gb{element} on matrices is illustrated by: \begin{python} distances[c[i]][c[(i + 1) \end{python} as it basically encodes ``the integer in the matrix \nn{distances} at row index \nn{c[i]} (a variable) and column index \nn{c[(i + 1) \% nCities]} (a variable) must be equal to the variable \nn{d[i]}''.
+First, note that auto-adjustment of array indexing is used here, as \verb!c[i + 1]! is interpreted in \p3 as \verb!c[(i + 1) The variant 3 of \gb{element} on matrices is illustrated by: \begin{python} distances[c[i]][c[(i + 1) \end{python} as it basically encodes ``the integer in the matrix \nn{distances} at row index \nn{c[i]} (a variable) and column index \nn{c[(i + 1) \% nCities]} (a variable) must be equal to the variable \nn{d[i]}''.
 The variant ``table'' shows which ternary table constraints are equivalent to the \gb{element} constraints on matrices (of integers).
 Note that writing \verb!dom=distances! is equivalent (and more compact) to writing \verb!dom={v for row in distances for v in row}!.